-Estate Planning Attorney for Living Wills in Springfield, MO
+Living Will Lawyer in Springfield, MO

 If you were terminally ill and unable to communicate, would you want to receive life-prolonging medical care (like that provided by respirators and intravenous nutrition), or would you prefer that doctors just manage your pain instead?
 If an injury or illness left you incapacitated, under what circumstances would you want doctors to stop trying to save you?
 How many days, if any, would you want to remain on life support?

-At the Piatchek Law Firm, our attorneys understand that these are not the easiest issues in the world to consider, let alone discuss.
+At the Piatchek Law Firm, our living will attorneys understand that these are not the easiest issues in the world to consider, let alone discuss.
 At the same time, the benefits of answering these questions yourself and making your wishes clear not only ensures that you receive the treatment you want, but also saves your loved ones from having to make difficult decisions.
 As part of our estate planning practice, we can help you draft a living will that clearly expresses your preferences.